toscanosaul/BGO/README.md

 computational/experimental effort across information sources, to optimize functions.

-See CitiBike directory for one example otimized using this library.
+See the CitiBike directory for one example otimized using this library.
 In this example, we consider a queuing simulation based on New York City's Bike system, in which system users may remove an available bike from a station at one location within the city, and ride it to a station with an available dock in some